Savvythelegend/PGDocs/docs/container_images.md

 - `15.5-10`
 - `16.0`

-!!!
-Warning
+:::warning
 `latest` is not considered a valid tag for the image.

-!!!
-Note
+:::note
 Image tag requirements do no apply for images defined in a catalog.